 Are these searches becoming more common?

-As you can see from the graph above, near me queries started gaining popularity in the search engine in 2015 and haven’t stopped since.
+As you can see from the graph above, near-me queries started gaining popularity in the search engine in 2015 and haven’t stopped since.
 They are now vastly more popular than other local searches such as “nearby” and “nearest”.
 Not only does this graph show just how much this search term has grown in popularity, it also shows just how important the “near me” term is compared to other locally focused terms.
-There is clearly no point trying to rank for “nearby” or “nearest”.
-All the effort should be put into ranking for near me queries.
+There is no point trying to rank for “nearby” or “nearest”.
+All the effort should be put into ranking for near-me queries.
 This does make it simpler from an SEO perspective as we only need to focus on one term.
 But it also makes it much more competitive.

 You better believe that at least some of your competitors are already starting to take advantage of this SEO trend.
-While smaller business will be the last to catch on, huge internet companies have already jumped on the bandwagon.
+While smaller businesses will be the last to catch on, huge internet companies have already jumped on the bandwagon.
 Just look at this part of TripAdvisor, which is blatantly taking advantage of this new search term.

-This may be overload but TripAdvisor clearly thinks it is worth doing.
+This may be overload but TripAdvisor thinks it is worth doing.
 The question isn’t, therefore, whether you should be doing this kind of optimization.
 It’s how you should do it.

-How to rank for near me queries
+How to rank for near-me queries